Crypto-Arsenal/public-docs/WritingStrategy_en.md

 ```

 ### Candle Info
-Candle is an array containing objects, which represent five different info, `open`, `close`, `high`, `low` and `volume` with respect to a trading pair under an exchange.
+Each `candle` contains five different info, `open`, `close`, `high`, `low` and `volume` with respect to a trading pair under an exchange.
 The following code snippet shows you how to acquire these info.

 ``` javascript
   const candles = information.candles;